The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Harland Miller's Love Conquers Nothing (signed) is estimated to be worth between £2,600 and £3,900.
-This digital print artwork, created in 2011, has an auction history of 8 total sales since its entry to the market on 9th December 2015.
-Over the past 12 months, the average selling price was £2,880, across a total of 1 sale.
-In the last five years, the hammer price has varied from £2,880 in September 2024 to £9,000 in June 2021.
+This digital print artwork, created in 2011, has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of 8 total sales since its entry to the market on 9th December 2015.
+In the last 12 months, the average selling price was £2,880, across a total of 1 sale.
+Over the past five years, the hammer price has varied from £2,880 in September 2024 to £9,000 in June 2021.
 The average annual growth rate of this work is -8%.
-This artwork is part of a limited edition of 35.
+The edition size of this artwork is limited to 35.

 Meaning & Analysis